leolyliu/CORE4D-Instructions/README.md

 ## License

-This work is licensed under a [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
+This work is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ## Email